krateoplatformops/finops-database-handler/readme.md

     ...
 ```

+To install notebooks, you can use the dedicated operator and custom resource, see [finops-database-handler-uploader](https://github.com/krateoplatformops/finops-database-handler-uploader).

 ### Querying the data
 The Tags in the CSV data read by the exporters need to be in the following format::
 ```